gleich/texsch/README.md

 ## ❓ Why

-LaTeX, when used correctly, is way faster then other systems like google drive.
-Over the last year I've developed a system that makes it super easy to work with LaTeX and I am finally making a CLI for it all.
+LaTeX, when used correctly, is way faster than other systems like google drive.
+Over the last year, I've developed a system that makes it super easy to work with LaTeX and I am finally making a CLI for it all.

 ## ⚠️ Notice